 Sedation Can Help Patients Relax during Dental Treatment

 Sedation allows phobic or nervous patients to receive necessary care in complete comfort.
 Under its influence, patients can achieve a relaxed, sleep-like state, unaware of what is going on around them.
-Dr. Wade Peers offers two sedation options—nitrous oxide and intravenous (IV) medications—to help patients relax during oral surgery at our Park City, UT, practice.
+Dr. Lifferth offers two sedation options—nitrous oxide and intravenous (IV) medications—to help patients relax during oral surgery at our Park City, UT, practice.
 Sedation is also beneficial for patients who require extensive dental work or have difficulty sitting still for long periods due to certain health conditions, such as Parkinson’s disease or cerebral palsy.
 In addition, patients at Park City Oral Surgery can undergo treatment at our private state-of-the-art surgical facility which features the most advanced dental technology.

 Sedation not only ensures your comfort but can also allow your dentist to work more efficiently.